CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-05-06-not-fast-mod.md

 }
 ```

-Here are the performance results.
+And here are the performance results.

 ```
 ---------------------------------------------------------------------